shotgunsoftware/tk-framework-lmv/docs/index.rst

-The Shotgun LMV Framework
+The ShotGrid LMV Framework
 ######################################

-With the introduction of the 3D Viewer inside Shotgun, we now have the possibility to review 3D files directly inside the web interface.
+With the introduction of the 3D Viewer inside ShotGrid, we now have the possibility to review 3D files directly inside the web interface.

-The Shotgun LMV Framework contains a collection of libraries and tools to make it possible to build the zip package required to view the 3D model in the web interface.
+The ShotGrid LMV Framework contains a collection of libraries and tools to make it possible to build the zip package required to view the 3D model in the web interface.

-This functionality is currently used by the Autodesk Alias and Autodesk VRED Shotgun Integrations to support Design Studio workflows.
+This functionality is currently used by the Autodesk Alias and Autodesk VRED ShotGrid Integrations to support Design Studio workflows.

 Once the zip package is built, the ``sg_translation_type`` field on the Version must be set to **LMV**.
-The zip file must then be uploaded to Shotgun using the ``sg_uploaded_movie`` field on the Version.
+The zip file must then be uploaded to ShotGrid using the ``sg_uploaded_movie`` field on the Version.

 .. warning::
     Currently the zip file and its' contents must be named with the Version ID for the 3D Viewer to be able to